EnricoPDG/EnricoPDG/README.md

 ## Hello, I am Enrico Papsch Di Giacomo

-### 😄 About Me
+### About Me

-🎓 Graduated in Information Systems.
+- Graduated in Information Systems.
-💼 Currently working as a Security Engineer at Itaú Unibanco.
+- Currently working as a Security Engineer at Itaú Unibanco.
-💓 Passionate about Programming, DevOps, DevSecOps, and Security.
+- Passionate about Programming, DevOps, DevSecOps, and Security.
-🌵 Continuously learning and exploring technologies like Go, Python, Docker, DevOps concepts, Cloud, and Security.
+- Continuously learning and exploring technologies.

 ### 🚀 Technologies: